aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

 git push origin main
 ```

-In the Gitlab console, navigate to Build > Pipelines and select the correct job.
+In the GitLab console, navigate to Build > Pipelines and select the correct job.

 ![[tfcicd-pl1.png]](images/tfcicd-pl1.png)